csharpvitamins/CSharpVitamins.Tabulation/readme.md

 Easily create *tab* or *comma* separated values (via `CsvDefinition`), or padded and aligned columns of plain text (with `PlainTextTable`).

+This library is available on [NuGet](https://www.nuget.org/packages/csharpvitamins.tabulation/).
+To install, run the following command in the Package Manager Console:

+	PM> Install-Package CSharpVitamins.Tabulation

 ## Usage: `CsvDefinition`